 In the medium-duty diesel engine market, our 6108 medium-duty engine, introduced in 1997, has been competing with the 6110 medium-duty engine offered by our competitors.
 We cannot assure you, however, that we will be able to maintain or improve our current market share or develop new markets for our medium-duty diesel engines.
-Based on current industry trends, although there is a perceived shift in the market demand from medium-duty engines to heavy-duty diesel engines, general credit tightening by banks may however affect this trend.
-In 2006, 6108 medium-duty engine sales volumes declined 53.1% compared to its sales in 2005.
-In 2007, however, 6108 medium-duty engine sales volumes improved approximately 41.0% compared to its sales in 2006.
+In 2007, our 6108 medium-duty engine sales volumes improved approximately 41.0% compared to its sales in 2006.
+In 2008, 6108 medium-duty engines sales volumes decreased approximately 4.7% compared to its sales in 2007.
 With the improved highway road system as a result of the Chinese government's investment in infrastructure, truck market sales growth is trending towards heavy-duty engines.